 Be sure to subscribe for updates on this and all my other data analysis projects!

-A nice spreadsheet was posted a few days ago by The Chronicle, containing race, ethnicity, and gender data from ~4300 institutions of higher education across America.
-(Note: I believe the article and data are now behind a paywall, which was not in effect when I downloaded the data last week)
+The Chronicle posted a nice spreadsheet containing race, ethnicity, and gender data from ~4300 institutions of higher education across America.
+(Note: the article and data file are now behind a paywall, which was not in effect when I downloaded the data set)

 It's a really intriguing data set, and I thought it was worth a few minutes of my time to play with it.
 My results are amusing, but I don't think I've fully captured the rich potential this data has to offer serious researchers.